 Climb Up the Campanile di San Marco

 A short walk away from St. Mark’s Campanile is the historic St. Mark’s Basilica.
 This incredible cathedral was first built back in the 9th century and has gone through various renovations throughout the centuries.
-Serving as Venice’s official cathedral since 1807, this building is designed with stunning domes, carved marble, and mosaics, some of which feature 24-carat gold encrusted into them.
+Serving as Venice’s official cathedral since 1807, this building is designed with stunning domes, carved marble, and mosaics, some of which feature 24-carat gold-encrusted into them.

 Stroll Through the Piazza San Marco

-The Piazza San Marco is the main square in Venice and is packed with history.
+The Piazza San Marco is the main square in Venice, Italy, and is packed with history.
 This was where prominent Venetians once gathered when the city was a major maritime force to discuss trade and politics.
-You can gaze around at the exteriors of historic buildings that line the square like Doge’s Palace, and look out at to gondolas in the lagoon.
+You can gaze around at the exteriors of historic buildings that line the square, like Doge’s Palace, and look out at gondolas in the lagoon.

 Known locally as the Palazzo Ducale, Doge’s Palace was built back in the 14th century.
 This structure features incredible Gothic architecture and now serves as a local museum.
-You’ll find many art tours and exhibitions you can viewinside it.
+You’ll find many art tours and exhibitions you can view inside it.
 There’s even a special tour that will allow you to explore the secret parts of the Palace, like its attic, courtyards, and hidden chambers.

 Browse Through the Gallerie dell’Accademia

 Situated in a former church, the Accademia Galleries is home to many pieces of pre-19th century art and paintings created by local artists like Tintoretto and Guardi.
 You can browse through its collection of these historic artworks or view a few of the other exhibitions they offer.

 Visit the Rialto Bridge and Market

 As your first day in Venice winds down, you can end it with a beautiful walk across one of Venice’s oldest bridges.
-The Rialto Bridge was built back in 1588 and features over 3 different walkways on it you can take to get various views of the canal and city.
-After crossing it, you can stop by the nearby Rialto Market which sells fresh fruits, vegetables, and fish.
+The Rialto Bridge was built back in 1588 and features 3 different walkways on it you can take to get various views of the canal and city.
+After crossing it, you can stop by the nearby Rialto Market, which sells fresh fruits, vegetables, and fish.

 2 Days in Venice: Day Two